zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    service.

-   :r: The RPC connection.
+   :param r: The RPC connection.

-   :status: The status of the reply, which should be one of the index values of
+   :param status: The status of the reply, which should be one of the index values of
            :zeek:id:`RPC_status`.

-   :call: The argument to the original request.
+   :param call: The argument to the original request.

    .. zeek:see:: pm_request_null pm_request_set pm_request_unset
       pm_request_getport pm_request_dump pm_request_callit